istanbuljs/nyc/README.md

 ## Selecting files for coverage

-By default Nyc only collects coverage for source files that are `require()`'d from test sources.
+By default nyc only collects coverage for source files that are `require()`'d from test sources.
 If a source file isn't visited during tests then it will not appear in the coverage report, or contribute to coverage statistics.

 Nyc will include all source files under `cwd` when the `--all` flag is set.
-Then nyc will report on all source files found under `cwd`, and all of these files will contribute to the coverage statistics.
+Then nyc will report on all source files found under `cwd`, and all of these files will contribute to coverage statistics.

 You can then reduce the set of covered files by adding `nyc.include` and `nyc.exclude` filter arrays to your config.
 These allow you to shape